 The elective modules associated with the specialism in European Mission are only available in Summer School Mode.

-Option 1: Begin your MA in Mixed Mode this October
+Option 1: Begin your MA in Mixed Mode in the Spring

 Study CM5 at our Summer School next year 23-27 July 2018.

 Study CM2 over two long weekends in October and November 2018.